 How it works

-Angel Trees are displayed throughout the community at our partner host sites beginning in late October.
-Friends and patrons of the host sites pull an Angel tag from the tree that identifies a specific child and their wishes for Christmas.
-Once gifts are purchased, they are returned to the tree to be picked up by The Salvation Army in late November.
-Families of the Angels receive the items the week before Christmas.
+Delivery of Angel Trees to community host sites happens in late October.
+Friends and patrons of the host sites pull an Angel from the tree, which identifies a specific child and their wishes for Christmas.
+Gifts should be returned to the Angel tree, so they can be picked up by The Salvation Army after Thanksgiving.
+Families of the Angels receive items the week before Christmas.

 Frequently Asked Questions